boyter/scc/README.md

 The markup is designed to allow your own custom styles to be applied.
 An example report [is here to view](SCC-OUTPUT-REPORT.html).

 Note that the HTML options follow the command line options, so you can use `scc --by-file -f html` to produce a report with every file and not just the summary.

+Note that this format if it has the `--by-file` option will give you the byte size of every file it `scc` reads allowing you to get a breakdown of the number of bytes processed.

 ### Performance